• Skip to primary navigation

 Prepping the turkey

-Before we can start cooking this bad boy, a little prep and seasoning is required.
-So let's get this bird ready to go on the smoker.
+Before we can start cooking this whole turkey, a little prep and seasoning is required.
+Smoking a Spatchcock Turkey is also a great bird for Thanksgiving dinner.

 Removing giblets

 Before starting the smoker or seasoning the turkey, we need to remove the giblets from inside of the turkey.
-These are normally placed in a bag inside the cavity of the turkey.
+These are normally placed in a bag inside the cavity of the bird.

 This bag(s) will include the heart, liver, kidneys, gizzard, and neck of the bird.
 The neck will be outside of the bag, but inside the turkey cavity.